 The GEOWEB retaining wall was constructed by a DOT erosion control contractor, Earth Images, which was unfamiliar with the GEOWEB wall system.
 The prime contractor, Summit Contracting, responsible for excavation and placement of the levee fill, was also unfamiliar with the wall system.
-D2 Land and Water worked closely with the engineers, contractors, and inspectors to ensure the installation was completed smoothly, efficiently, and to specification.
+The local material supplier worked closely with the engineers, contractors, and inspectors to ensure the installation was completed smoothly, efficiently, and to specification.

 Approximately 12,000 square feet of wall face area was constructed with the GEOWEB Retaining Sall System.
 Wall length is almost 1,500 feet; heights vary from 5 to 12 feet.